Thank you for visiting. Please see “WARNING!” page before moving on.

 About the blogger

 My name is Glenn Wallis.
 I have been an observer of Buddhism in North America and practitioner of Buddhist-style meditation since 1975.
 As you will gather from the blog, however, I am not a “Buddhist” of any sort.
 I have written several books and articles on various aspects of Buddhism.
-You can find further information at my website and in this interview.
+You can find further information at my website.

 More recently, I have found the entire Buddhist project fruitlessly tedious.
 I’ve been asking myself this galvanizing question: what would happen if I were to take seriously the Buddha’s admonishment to “cast aside the raft” and “leave the collapsed house in shambles”?
 What has happened so far is that life–naked, indeterminate, raw, organic, contingent life–is enhanced to the very extent that “Buddhism” diminishes.
 Put in those terms, without further explanation, that sounds simplistic.
 This blog is, alas, the fuller explanation.